lostyawolfer/trident/readme.md

 - other flower types are allowed to spawn
 - cattails are now reeds just because i feel like it
 - i could not figure out what the birchupdate:corndog was for so i made it a reed topping
+- end reborn's iron ore and crystalline blocks are now a little more common
+- end reborn's "end remains" structure chest's loot table contains totem of keeping

 ## todo
-- better birch forest
-    - make the reed (and its topping) useful
+- make the better birch forest reed (and its topping) useful
 - better ender dragon
 - get all of YUNG's cool structures to work using just datapack logic
-- add a way to obtain the totem of keeping
-- (not sure) *add an equivalent of skulk vial from jet's better exploration*
+- add an equivalent of skulk vial from jet's better exploration?
+- ore distribution from jet's better exploration?
 - add a mechanic to let me as admin curate if people can or cannot enter end
 - a way to track if the ender dragon is beaten or not
     - if it is not: difficulty normal, no villages allowed to spawn, all villagers get converted to zombie villagers